otonashi-labs/chatgpt-wrapped/README.md

 1) deterministic - unroll/ module
 2) LLM infused - metadater/prompt.md & Gemini 3 Flash

 It ended up being good metadata.
 And once it was sorted I've realized that it's a "Wrapped season" going right now.
 So here it goes - nice side quest.
+Maybe in some near future - full agentic search thingy will be released here as well.

 ---